tomitribe/beryllium/CONTRIBUTING.md

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request (on a branch other than `master` or `gh-pages`).

-When submitting code, please ensure you follow the [Google Style Guide](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html).
-For example, you can format code with Intellij using [this file](https://google-styleguide.googlecode.com/svn/trunk/intellij-java-google-style.xml).

 ## License

 By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/tomitribe/beryllium/blob/master/LICENSE